yashraj311/HireIQ-ai-product/README.md

 ## Product Thinking
 - Prioritized reducing time-to-hire as the primary success metric
 - Designed for consistency to minimize bias in candidate evaluation
 - Focused on scalability for high-volume hiring scenarios

+## User Perspective

+- Recruiters need faster and more reliable candidate shortlisting
+- Manual processes lead to delays and inconsistent decisions

 ## Tech Stack
 OpenAI API • n8n • Figma • Lovable